atomiclaboratory/systems_immunology_course_2024/Course Materials/MODULE 3 - Weeks 4-6/team 3 Lynn Margulis/README.md

 ## Do you control for gender, and how should you account for gender variability in a vaccine efficacy study?

 > In your study on influenza vaccine efficacy, would you treat gender as a confounding variable that needs to be controlled, or as a primary variable of interest to account for in your analysis?
-        Controlling: What are the advantages and limitations of this approach in understanding the vaccine’s overall efficacy?
+> > Controlling: What are the advantages and limitations of this approach in understanding the vaccine’s overall efficacy?
-        Accounting: What are the benefits of this approach in terms of understanding gender-specific immune responses?
-How might this lead to more personalized recommendations?
+> > Accounting: What are the benefits of this approach in terms of understanding gender-specific immune responses?

 ## How can accounting for gender variability improve the understanding of vaccine efficacy and health outcomes?